-Saputo is one of the top ten dairy processors in the world, the largest in Canada, the third in Argentina and the fourth in Australia.
+Saputo is one of the top ten dairy processors in the world, the largest cheese manufacturer and the leading fluid milk and cream processor in Canada, the third largest dairy processor in Argentina and the fourth largest in Australia.
 In the US, Saputo ranks among the top three cheese producers and is one of the largest producers of extended shelf-life and cultured dairy products.

-During fiscal 2014, the Company operated its business through three sectors, the Canada Sector, the USA Sector and the International Sector, which represented, respectively, 39.6%, 48.6% and 11.8% of the Company's total revenues.
-The Company operates in Canada, the US, Argentina and Australia through 55 manufacturing facilities and employs approximately 12,700 employees.
+During fiscal 2015, the Company operated its business through three sectors, the Canada Sector, the USA Sector and the International Sector, which represented, respectively, 36.0%, 49.5% and 14.5% of the Company's total revenues.
+The Company operates in Canada, the US, Argentina and Australia through 51 manufacturing facilities and employs approximately 11,700 employees.
 The Company's products are sold in more than 40 countries.